OctopusDeploy/blog/blog/2018-03/paas-targets/index.md

 There will be no breaking changes.
 Everything you have configured today will continue to work.

-As of the 2018.5 release, if you wish to create new _Deploy Azure Web_ or _Deploy a Service Fabric App_ steps you will need to first configure targets in the appropriate environments.
+As of the 2018.5 release, if you wish to create new _Deploy Azure Web_, _Deploy Azure Cloud Service_, or _Deploy a Service Fabric App_ steps you will need to first configure targets in the appropriate environments.

 Counts for license-usage will not change until you create instances of the new targets.
 Essentially, your existing configuration in Octopus will continue to function and will be priced exactly as it was.
 These changes are all forward-only.